tshepang/blog/content/top tv shows.md

 tags = ['tv']
 +++

-I specify seasons only if the rest of series was not so excellent.
 The list is roughly in the chronological order of the first time I watched them.

 - Yizo Yizo (seasons 1 and 2)
 - 24